MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ![Throughput](./articles/screenshots/4-jmeter-hits-per-second.png "Throughput")
 ![Memory Leak](./articles/screenshots/3-endurance-test-memory-leak.png "Memory Leak")

-For raw throughput on our simple in-memory request, JMeter was on par with `ab`.
+For raw throughput on our simple in-memory request, JMeter's throughput was on par with `ab`.
 See `etc/throughput.jmx`.

 ### Server Hardware and Configuration

 On my laptop, I leaked 1 meg/request on 10,000 requests with 0 failures.
-It took my laptop right up to it's 16 gig limit.
+It took my laptop right up to it's 16 gig memory limit.

 | System              | CPU's    | Memory | Disk        |
 | ------------------- | -------- | ------ | ----------- |
 | My System76 laptop  |  8 cores | 16 gig | 256 gig SSD |
 | Heroku Free Node    |  1 core  | .5 gig | .2 gig      |

-Our free Heroku instance is 8-32-1000x more fragile that my laptop.
+Our free Heroku instance is 8-32-1000 times more fragile that my laptop.
+This is why it's important to test on production hardware and configuration.

 A better way to test on localhost is with a Virtual Machine, for example [Vagrant](https://docs.vagrantup.com/v2/why-vagrant/index.html)

-> Heroku:  Note that `heroku local` doesn't set memory limits.
+> Heroku:  Note that `heroku local` doesn't set memory/disk limits.
 You might try [Vagrant-Heroku](https://github.com/ejholmes/vagrant-heroku#building-from-scratch).

 ## Localhost Testing Takeaways